johann-solo/oliveandmango.github.io/site/content/blog/2017-12-16-chocolate-mint-crinkle-cookies.md

 1. Grate the zucchini and put in a large bowl and set aside

-1. Soak your pasta in hot water from a kettle (place pasta in large bowl and cover with hot water stirring every so often until al dente - approx 10-15 minutes depending on which pasta your use) or boil until al dente then drain and add he pasta to the bowl of zucchini along with 2 tbsp of olive oil and season with salt and pepper to taste tossing well until zucchini is fully mixed in with the pasta.
+1. Soak your pasta in hot water from a kettle (place pasta in large bowl and cover with hot water stirring every so often until al dente - approx 10-15 minutes depending on which pasta you use) or boil until al dente then drain and add the pasta to the bowl of zucchini along with 2 tbsp of olive oil and season with salt and pepper to taste tossing well until zucchini is fully mixed in with the pasta.
 Set aside.

 1. While the pasta is soaking make your sauces